 One may call it a modern Don Quijote -story.
-The main character is reaching for the sky in a way that can be considered extreme and extra-ordinary.
+The main character is reaching for the sky in a way which could be considered extreme and extraordinary.
 The magic mountain is a place between heaven and earth, and also a reference to Thomas Mann’s novel from the year 1924.

 Magic Mountain -trailer.
 The interview continues after video.